nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Expected: Person list is sorted by the company's names that each person is working at.
 Persons without an attached company name are listed at the bottom of the list.

    1. Test case: `sort -p n/ c/`<br>
-      Expected: Error is thrown to show that only 1 criterion flag can be used.
+      Expected: Error is thrown to show that only 1 criterion prefix can be used.

    1. Test case: `sort -p`<br>
-      Expected: Error is thrown to show that there should be a recognisable criterion flag.
+      Expected: Error is thrown to show that there should be a recognisable criterion prefix.

    1. Other incorrect sort person commands to try: `sort -p rbivrv`, `sort -p      `, `...`.<br>
       Expected: Similar to previous.